FluBBaOfWard/GreenBeretDS/README.md

 # GreenBeretDS V0.6.2

+This has now been superseded by <https://github.com/FluBBaOfWard/K80DS>.

 This is a Green Beret, Rush'n Attack & Mr. Goemon - Arcade emulator for the NDS.
 It has bugs in the sprite rendering and no tile priority support.
 You should still be able to enjoy the game though. =)

 ## How to use

-Depending on your flashcart you might have to DLDI patch the emulator.
-Create a folder named "acds" in either the root of your flash card or in the data folder.
-Now put gberet.zip, rushatck.zip and/or mrgoemon.zip into a folder where you have arcade roms.
+1. Create a "acds" directory either in the root of your card or in the data directory (eg h:\data\acds).
+This is where settings and save files end up.
+2. Now put gberet.zip, rushatck.zip and/or mrgoemon.zip into a folder where
+ you have (arcade) roms.
+3. Depending on your flashcart you might have to DLDI patch the emulator.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu (the emulator tries to load Green Beret automagically on startup).